bevyengine/rfcs/rfcs/45-stageless.md

         .add_set(C.in_set(B).in_set(A))
     ```
 4. You called `.in_set` with a label that belongs to a system, rather than a system set.
 5. (Optional) You have a dependency between two things that aren't siblings in a common set.
-This creates an edge that doesn't appear in the dependency graph of either set, only in the flattened graph of an overarching set.
+That edge will not appear in either set's dependency graph, only in the flattened graph of an overarching set.
 This can lead to unwanted implicit ordering between systems in different sets.
-6. (Optional) You referenced an "unknown" label. e.g. `.after()` references a label that was never added to a system or system set.
+6. (Optional) You referenced an "unknown" label. e.g. `.after(label)` references a label doesn't belong to any known system or system set.
 7. (Optional) You have at least one pair of ambiguously-ordered systems with conflicting data access.

-(5), (6), and (7) do not inherently make a graph unsolvable, so they can be configured as warn, error, or ignore.
+(5), (6), and (7) don't inherently make a graph unsolvable, so they can be configured as ignore, warn, or error.
-By default they're all warnings.
+By default they all warn.
 (7) has additional configuration options.
 See [bevyengine/bevy#4299](https://github.com/bevyengine/bevy/pull/4299) for more details.